TakanashaTaryu/ChARM/README.md

 - Beta 1.9
   1. user now can register and login as user or admin (depends of their access)
-  2. any user can forget password using email (with phpmailerm *tatsuarieyu@gmail.com as mail service)
+  2. any user can forget password using email (with phpmailer as mail service)
   3. dev can manage user that can access admin page with using database manager
-  4.
+  4. user can fill their personal details in account setting
   5.